bertelmonster2k/photoncloud.github.com/_posts/Getting Started/2012-05-10-Dashboard.md

 ### In-Memory counters

-Photon's applications are using in-memory performance counters to track application-specific statistics, e.g. the number of current games.\
+Photon's applications are using in-memory performance counters to track application-specific statistics, e.g. the number of current games.
 These counters don't show up in the Windows Performance monitor, but they are broadcasted to the Photon Dashboard.

-Check the 2nd part of this tutorial for more information on Exit Games' performance counters and how to add your own performance counters to your application: [Photon Dashboard Customizing](photonserver/dashboardcustomizing)
+Check the 2nd part of this tutorial for more information on Exit Games' performance counters and how to add your own performance counters to your application: [Photon Dashboard Customizing](/dashboardcustomizing)

 ### Windows Performance counters